-- This is an exciting opportunity to contribute to the management of an important wetland site and to learn the skills and techniques used to manage a variety of different habitats for wildlife.
+- This is an exciting opportunity to contribute to the management of important wetland sites and to learn the skills and techniques used to manage a variety of different habitats for wildlife

 - If undertaking volunteering as a student placement, guidance for your personal research project is provided by friendly staff with significant experience in their field

 - Training package relevant to WWT site is provided.
 This may include training on some or all of the following: use of brushcutters, tractors, pedestrian mowers and ATVs, safe hand tool use, risk assessments, wildlife ID and survey, data handling and recording and customer service

 - A discount is available in WWT cafés and shops

 - Free entry to all WWT centres throughout the UK on presentation of your WWT name badge